Two Friends (DJs): Music career

 Their 2023 Planet Two Friends tour took them to the biggest venues of their touring career to date.
 Two Friends performed at iconic venues across North America such as Red Rocks, Northerly Island, and Forest Hills Stadium as part of their 25-date tour.
 The centerpiece of the Planet Two Friends tour, a spaceship-DJ-booth hybrid creation, was debuted at their Coachella performance one month prior.
 Over 100,000 tickets were bought by fans attending the Planet Two Friends.

 Two of their bigger songs to date, "More Than Yesterday" with Russell Dickerson and "If Only I" with Loud Luxury and Bebe Rexha were released during the Planet Two Friends Tour.

 Big Bootie Mix Volume 23 was premiered at Big Bootie Land Chicago on June 2, 2023, at Huntington Bank Pavilion on Northerly Island.

 At the start of 2023, Two Friends began their first Las Vegas residency.
 The DJs play at the Wynn and Encore Hotel properties, with performances at XS Nightclub and Encore Beach Club throughout the year.

+Following their 2023 successes, the duo significantly expanded their live presence by taking their "Big Bootie Land" event concept to iconic arenas across the country.
+This included headlining shows at Madison Square Garden in New York City, the Kia Forum in Los Angeles, and a dedicated edition in Seattle.
+Their national footprint also continued to grow with prominent mainstage performances at major music festivals, including Bonnaroo and Lollapalooza.

+In 2025, Two Friends embarked on their nationwide Heatwave Tour.
+Throughout the year, they released a steady stream of collaborative singles, including "Way It Was" featuring Quinn XCII, "No One Else" featuring Corbyn Besson, and "Trouble" featuring maryjo.
+They also secured an official remix release for Neil Diamond's classic "Sweet Caroline."

+The duo transitioned into their "Big Boots" era in 2026, announcing the upcoming Big Boots EP alongside crossover singles like "Under The Table" featuring Chris Lane and "I Need Tomorrow" featuring Jake Banfield.
+Further expanding their festival-style events, they announced the first annual "Big Boots Land," a distinct headline show slated to take place in Nashville, Tennessee, in December 2026.

+In May 2026, the duo also scheduled a return to Chicago for a new edition of Big Bootie Land to officially premiere Big Bootie Mix Volume 27.